Ph-IRES/salvador/README.md

 # General Description
-This repository contains our BRUV data, the associated metadata, and all of the R scripts used to generate the figures in our published manuscript at the peer-reviewed journal: Aquatic Conservation: Marine and Freshwater Ecosystems.
+This repository contains our BRUV data `WorkingData_CLEANED_TUB,CAG.xlsx`, the associated metadata `PHIRES_MetaData.xlsx`, and all of the R scripts used to generate the figures in our published manuscript at the peer-reviewed journal: Aquatic Conservation: Marine and Freshwater Ecosystems.
 Here is the citation for our manuscript:

 Salvador, M. , Utzurrum, J., Murray, R., Delijero, K., Conales, S., Bird, C., Gauthier,,D., Abesamis, R (2024).
 Intact shallow and mesophotic assemblages of large carnivorous reef fishes underscore the importance of large and remote protected areas in the Coral Triangle. *Aquatic Conservation: Marine and Freshwater Ecosystems*, *34*(2), e4108. https://doi.org/10.1002/aqc.4108